jcordes73/3scale-toolbox-java/README.md

 	threescale.tenant.<tenant-name>.url=<Admin-URL>
 	threescale.tenant.<tenant-name>.access_token=<access-token>
 	threescale.tenant.<tenant-name>.provider_key=<provider-key>
+To get the access-token and the Admin-URL for the default admin instance use this command:

+	ACCESS_TOKEN=`oc get secret system-seed -o json | jq -r '.data.ADMIN_ACCESS_TOKEN' | base64 -d`

+	ADMIN_HOST=`oc get route | grep 3scale-admin | awk '{print $2}'`
 You can configure multiple tenants in the configuration file by adding additional **threescale.tenant.<tenant-name>** sections, the currently active tenant is defined by the **threescale.tenant** setting.

 For commandline based configuration use

 	config tenant <tenant-name> <admin-url> --access-token=<access-token>
 or

 	config tenant <tenant-name> <admin-url> --provider-key=<provider-key>

 Right now this configuration is not persisted in 3scale-config.properties.
 You can also use environment variables on the commandline.
 ## Run
 The toolbox can be used to launch a single command, run multiple commands in batch mode or also in an interactive mode.

+For convenience you can also set an alias like this

+	alias toolbox="java -jar target/quarkus-app/quarkus-run.jar"

 ### Standard mode
 To launch the 3scale toolbox execute